mapbox/mapbox-gl-draw/API.md

 Draw fires off a number of events.
 All of these events are namespaced with `draw.` and are emitted from the map object.

 They are all triggered as the result of user interaction.

-Programmatically manipulating Draw (with the function documented above) will not fire these events.
+**If you invoke a function in the Draw API, any event that *directly corresponds with* that function will not be fired.** For example, if you invoke `Draw.delete(..)`, there will be no corresponding `draw.delete` event, since you already know what you've done.
+Subsequent events may fire, though, that do not directly correspond to the invoked function.
+For example, if you have a one feature selected and then invoke `Draw.changeMode('draw_polygon')`, you will *not* see a `draw.modechange` event (because that directly corresponds with the invoked function) but you *will* see a `draw.selectionchange` event, since by changing the mode you deselected a feature.

 ### `draw.create`

-Fired when a feature is created as the result of a user interaction.
-The following interactions will trigger this event:
+Fired when a feature is created.
+The following will trigger this event:

 - Finish drawing a feature.
 Simply clicking will create a Point.
 A LineString or Polygon is only created when the user has finished drawing it — i.e. double-clicked the last vertex or hit Enter — and the drawn feature is valid.